flashcordon/big-history/Premieres.md

 Premier composé chimique formé dans l'Univers, l'hélonium a été synthétisé au laboratoire dès 1925 mais n'a été détecté dans l'espace qu'en 2019.

+For obvious reasons, few physical and chemical data and no hazard information are available for HeH+.
+But chemists believe that if it could be corralled, HeH+ would be the superacid to end all superacids.
+No one will ever know how strong an acid it is because the cation would protonate anything it touches.

 ## Le premier minéral

 - [Mineral evolution](https://hazen.carnegiescience.edu/research/mineral-evolution) - Robert Hazen